-Learn more about creating private objectives, setting permissions and roles on objectives, and granting permissions to groups here!
+Learn more about creating private goals, setting permissions and roles on goals, and granting permissions to groups here!
 Click a link below to read about your topic of interest.

-- Can I set any objective to private?
+- Can I set any goal to private?

 - How do I view a list of users with access rights to my goal?

-- How do I know if an objective has restricted access?
+- How do I know if a goal has restricted access?

-- How do I remove editors from an objective?
+- How do I remove editors from a goal?

 Users can create private goals by changing Permission settings.
 From either goal create or the edit view, click Permission Settings and select one of the following Privacy Settings: